 They contacted law enforcement authorities, but the censer wasn't found until 2009, when Sotheby's auction house in Hong Kong prepared to offer it for sale in its Fine Chinese Ceramics and Works of Art auction.
 The censer had been hand-delivered to Sotheby's Hong Kong offices by a private seller, who did not provide any documentation on its history of ownership.

 Before the auction, Sotheby's ran a search in the Art Loss Register database, and the censer was found to be a match with the censer missing from Harvard.
 The register notified U.S. law enforcement authorities.
 Based on recommendations from U.S. Homeland Security Investigations and the U.S. attorney's office in Massachusetts, the Department of Justice in September granted Harvard's request for return of the censer.

 A transfer ceremony was held Tuesday at Harvard.

-Thomas Lentz, director of the Harvard Art Museums, said university officials were grateful to U.S. Immigration and Customs Enforcement and the U.S. attorney's office for working with Harvard to return the censer.
+Thomas Lentz, director of the Harvard Art Museums, said university officials were grateful to U.S.

 "Because of their efforts, the censer rejoins our permanent collections just before we open the doors to our newly renovated, state-of-the art facility this fall, when it will be accessible once again to students, faculty, and scholars," Lentz said.